flash-oss/lil-csv/README.md

 # lil-csv

-Mini 1k module for CSV file manipulations
+Mini 1k module for CSV, TSV, PSV file manipulations

 - Parse CSV text to deep JSON objects.
 - Customise each column parsing with your code.